nurudeen19/rag-fortress/backend/docs/ADAPTIVE_RETRIEVAL.md

 **No Quality Results**
 - If system reaches MAX_TOP_K without finding quality documents
+- If reranker also fails to find quality results
 - Returns empty context with error: "No relevant documents found for your query"
 - Rationale: Better to return nothing than false positives that waste tokens and confuse the LLM

+**Reranker Disabled**
+- Falls back to incremental top-k scaling (3 → 5 → 7 → 9 → 10)
+- Uses only vector similarity scores for quality checks

-### 3. Security Filtering
+### 4. Security Filtering

-Security filtering is applied AFTER quality checks:
+Security filtering is applied AFTER quality checks but BEFORE reranking:
 1. Retrieve documents with scores
-2. Filter by quality (score threshold)
-3. Apply user security clearance filtering
+2. Apply user security clearance filtering (remove inaccessible documents)
+3. Check quality or apply reranking on accessible documents only
 4. Return accessible, high-quality documents

 ## Configuration